Cyrus Hashemi: Illegal arms transfers

+October surprise theory

+Ahmad Madani later testified to the House October Surprise Task Force in 1992 that he had told off Hashemi for attempting to collaborate with the Republicans during the 1980 United States presidential election behind President Jimmy Carter's back.
+He said Hashemi had offered to bring William Casey, the manager of the Reagan–Bush campaign, to a meeting to discuss a Republican campaign hostage deal.

+On September 6, 1980, the Agence France-Presse reported Iranian Foreign Minister Sadegh Ghotbzadeh as saying that he had "information" proving that the "Reagan camp was trying hard to block a solution of the [hostage] problem before the elections."

+A week after the inauguration of Ronald Regan in January 1981, the Algerian ambassador told the Iranian President Abolhassan Bani-Sadr in conversation about the Algiers Accords that the Algerians "were intermediaries in the [Iranian government's] agreement with Carter, but not the other one, the one Beheshti and Rafsanjani concluded with Reagan."

 Mid-1980s

-According to the Los Angeles Times, by the mid-1980s Hashemi, although maintaining an appearance of wealth (such as commuting to his London office in a gold-trimmed Rolls-Royce) was facing bankruptcy, in part due to major gambling losses sustained in London casinos.

-In mid-1985 Hashemi was partnered with Adnan Khashoggi in "World Trade Group", "a joint venture ... that was seeking to trade farm equipment, oil and military weapons with Iran."
+By the mid-1980s, Hashemi, although maintaining an appearance of wealth, such as commuting to his London office in a gold-trimmed Rolls-Royce, was facing bankruptcy, in part due to major gambling losses sustained in London casinos.
+By mid-1985 Hashemi had partnered with Adnan Khashoggi in the "World Trade Group", "a joint venture ... that was seeking to trade farm equipment, oil and military weapons with Iran."
 Roy Furmark was also involved.

+Iran–Contra affair

 In June 1985 Hashemi approached William Casey with a new arms-for-hostages plan.
 The Los Angeles Times reported in 1988 that "according to newly declassified CIA and State Department memos, Hashemi approached then-CIA Director William J. Casey with an arms-for-hostages plan of his own that was strikingly similar to the one that would soon be embraced by the White House as its secret Iran arms initiative."
 A June 1985 CIA memo documented a call regarding a potential arms-for-hostages deal from Hashemi to Shaheen.
 The Times said in 1988 it had discovered that Hashemi was meeting with Adnan Khashoggi and Manucher Ghorbanifar, and that Hashemi's efforts to arrange a deal collapsed in August 1985 due to Kashoggi's competing efforts to arrange US access to Ghorbanifar via Robert McFarlane.